 Geo/Physical Sciences Department

-Dr. Jane Zhang is actively involved in research and teaching activities focusing on geographic information science (GIS) and technology.
+Dr. Jane Huang is actively involved in research and teaching activities focusing on geographic information science (GIS) and technology.
 Besides the newly developed GIS curriculum, Dr. Zhang also works on multiple mapping and GIS research projects which include a community de-leading project jointly with City of Fitchburg and the interdisciplinary Regional Economic Development Institute (REDI), a research group analyzing the economic situation and possibilities of Worcester County.

 Anthony, Room 102